computationalmystic/sengfs19-group9/Sprint 4/README.md

+## Viewing Instructions:
+ *THIS SITE IS MEANT TO BE RUN ON CHROME ON A 1920X1080 DEVICE.
+IF USING A LAPTOP, PLEASE USE CHROME AND ZOOM OUT UNTIL IT LOOKS APPROPIATE*
+- A full, working version of our project is available on www.dmantro.com

+**Tutorial**
+1. To use the login system, hover over the Augur logo in the top corner of the site and click login.
+2. Once on the login page, enter the username 'graph' and password 'pass' for GraphQL.
+Or enter the username 'zephyr' and password 'pass' for Zephyr-RTOS.
+3. You may now access their respective profile pages by clicking the profile button in the Nav!

 ## Deployment Instructions For Mac:

 1. Do 'Start virtualenv' and navigate where you want to store the code
 2. After logging in to your server, use git clone https://github.com/computationalmystic/sengfs19-group9/tree/Sprint4/Sprint%204 to download our repository.
 3. Mkdir 'ProjectName' & then cd 'ProjectName'
 4. Inside that folder, create a folder a new virtualenv.
 Do virtualenv env.
 5. Activate virtualenv
 6. source env/bin/activate
 7. It's up and running.

+## Modified/Created Code
+Repository Descriptions:
+1. Each team member had their own development branch for pushing updates on code they were individually working on
+ a.
+DomDevBranch: Dominic Mantro
+ b.
+DerekDevBranch: Derek Rechtien
+ c.
+JessicaDevBranch: Jessica Dean
+ d.
+MartianDevBranch: Martian Lapadatescu
+2. Repositories were also created for each individual sprint in order to successfully merge and submit code weekly
+ a.
+Sprint1: Completed November 4th, 2019
+ b.
+Sprint2: Completed November 11th, 2019
+ c.
+Sprint3: Completed November 20th, 2019
+ d.
+Sprint4: Completed December 5th, 2019

 ## Testing:
 Used manual testing of website to debug and assess any errors